 “The OneGoal team is thrilled to begin working with new district partners across Kentucky,” shared OneGoal Chief Impact Officer Patty Diaz-Andrade.
 “District leaders play a critical role in our collective responsibility to close the degree divide, and when we enable them to take stock of structural barriers and assess current practices, they are better positioned to bridge secondary and postsecondary transition for all students.”

 The application deadline for school districts in Kentucky is Monday, Aug.
 1. The application is open to all school districts; CPE will select inaugural districts to participate based on current postsecondary outcomes, opportunity gaps, and financial needs.
-Leaders interested in accelerating system-level change in their district are encouraged to visit OneGoal’s website to learn more, fill out an application and connect with OneGoal’s team.
+Leaders interested in accelerating system-level change in their district are encouraged to visit OneGoal’s website to learn more and connect with OneGoal’s team.

 About the Kentucky Council on Postsecondary Education